Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Seizures

-A study published in 1998 in the journal Epilepsy Research investigated whether dogs could detect the odor of sweat from people with epilepsy and distinguish it from the sweat odor of people who had not had a seizure.
-The researchers collected sweat samples from patients during seizures and during non-seizure periods and presented them to trained dogs to see if they could distinguish between the two.
-The dogs were able to accurately identify the seizure odor with a success rate of 97%.
-This study provides evidence that dogs can detect changes in the odor of people with epilepsy during seizures and suggests that their exceptional sense of smell may be used as a tool to alert individuals to an impending seizure.
+A study investigated whether dogs could detect the odor of sweat from people with epilepsy and distinguish it from the sweat odor of people who had not had a seizure.
+The study provided evidence that an “epileptic seizure odor” does exist and that dogs can detect changes in the odor of people with epilepsy during seizures.
+This finding suggests that a canine’s exceptional sense of smell may be used as a tool to alert individuals to an impending seizure.

 Diabetes

-The study found that trained dogs could accurately detect hypoglycemia by scent alone, and that their alerts were more reliable than current glucose-monitoring technologies.
-The study suggests that trained dogs could be used as an alternative or complementary tool for detecting hypoglycemia in people with type 1 diabetes.
+The survey concluded that trained dogs could accurately detect hypoglycemia by scent alone and that their alerts were more reliable than current glucose-monitoring technologies.
+The results suggest that trained dogs could be used as an alternative or complementary tool for detecting hypoglycemia in people with type 1 diabetes.

 The science behind the detection of sickness in humans by dogs is still in its early stages.
-While these studies suggest that dogs can detect certain chemical changes associated with sickness, more research is needed to confirm these findings.
+While these studies confirm that dogs can detect certain chemical changes associated with sickness, more research is needed to further understand the reliability, limitations, and potential applications of these findings.

 How Can Dogs Help in Detecting Various Sickness?

-Despite the lack of conclusive evidence, dogs can still play a vital role in detecting sickness in humans.
+Despite their clinical use not being officially accepted, we know that dogs can definitively play a vital role in detecting sickness in humans.
 Trained dogs can be used to detect various medical conditions, such as diabetes, seizures, and cancer.
 They can also be used in medical facilities to screen patients for infectious diseases, such as COVID-19.

 Divider 2